codahale/veil-go/README.md

    are returned.

-As a single-pass version of NIST SP 800-56A's `C(2e, 2s)` key agreement scheme, this KEM provides assurance that the message was encrypted by the holder of the sender's private key.
+As a single-pass version of NIST SP 800-56A's `C(2e, 2s)` key agreement scheme, this KEM provides assurance that the message was encrypted by the holder of the sender's secret key.
 X25519 mutability issues are mitigated by the inclusion of both the ephemeral public key and the recipient's in the HKDF inputs.
 Deriving both the key and nonce from the ephemeral shared secret eliminates the possibility of nonce misuse, allows for the usage of ChaCha20 vs XChaCha20, and